Police aviation in the United Kingdom: List of police aviation units

 The following is a list of police aviation units in the UK and the forces or areas to which they are assigned.

 Helicopters are based at North Weald Airfield, RAF Benson, Redhill Aerodrome, Newcastle Airport, Carr Gate, Barton Aerodrome, Birmingham Airport, Husbands Bosworth, Almondsbury, MOD St Athan, Bournemouth Airport, Exeter Airport, Hawarden Airport, Belfast International Airport, Glasgow City Heliport.

-Fixed wing aircraft are based at Doncaster Sheffield Airport.
+Fixed wing aircraft were based at Doncaster Sheffield Airport until 2022 and following a transition period at Leeds Bradford Airport, they have been based at East Midlands Airport since 26 December 2023.